Institute for Law and Finance: Internships

 The LL.M.
 Finance program incorporates a special four to six weeks' internship with public and private institutions which support the ILF.
 These institutions typically include leading international law firms, banks, international accounting firms, the European Central Bank, and Deutsche Bundesbank.

 International Student Exchange Programs

 The ILF maintains student exchange programs with Columbia Law School, FGV Direito Rio, and Amsterdam Business School.

 LL.M.
 International Finance Program

 In October 2014, a new LL.M.
 International Finance program for graduates holding a first degree in law, business or economics from Asia (especially mainland China, Hong Kong, Macau and Taiwan) was launched.
 The program offers interdisciplinary and practice-oriented training in the areas of international and European banking, securities and finance law to graduates from Asia.

-Spring and Summer Schools

-Every year, the ILF also offers 2-week summer and spring schools.
-The spring and summer schools are held in the German language.

-Faculty

-The ILF faculty consists of both academics as well as practitioners from Europe's financial world, international law firms and the European Central Bank, the Deutsche Bundesbank (German Central Bank) and BaFin (German Financial Supervisory Authority).

-Governing Boards

-The governing boards of the ILF are the executive board, Board of Trustees, Academic Advisory Board and the Donors´Committee.